 There is only ONE official taxi stand outside the main entrance on Piazza dei Cinquecento.
 Licensed, official taxis are white, with a TAXI sign on top, a Rome crest on the door, with the letters SPQR.
 They will also have the taxi license number on the door.
 Do not try to flag down a taxi on your own at the station.
 If your group is larger than 3 people, look for a van that can fit everyone in your party.
 Vans are not as common, but they save you the option of taking two separate taxis and paying double the fare.

-Using the Rome Metro vs. Walking
+Rome Public Transport vs. Walking

 We did not use the Metro system while we were in Rome, but have on previous visits.
 It is very efficient and easy to use but we walked everywhere.
 Were there complaints about all the walking?
 Yep?
 Did we care?
 Not really.
 We always tell them it’s exercise and it’s good for them.
 We give them gelato and they stop complaining.